top of page

 Environment Sustainability Policy

-At Winston’s Place Day Nursery we wish to support children to learn about sustainable practices and foster respect and care for living and non-living environments, in line with the DfE Sustainability and climate change strategy.
+At Winston’s Place Day Nursery, we wish to support children to learn about sustainable practices and to foster respect and care for living and non-living environments, in line with the Department for Education’s Sustainability and Climate Change Strategy and the principles of the Early Years Foundation Stage.

-We promote a holistic, open-ended curriculum which explores ideas and practices for environmental sustainability and helps children understand the interdependence between people and the environment by:
+We promote a holistic, open-ended curriculum which explores ideas and practices for environmental sustainability and helps children understand the interdependence between people and the environment.
+This is achieved by:

 • Helping children to spend time in nature, and explore it through art and play

-• Supporting the environment by learning how to grow and nurture plants in the garden and discovering all about the food cycle by growing food.
+• Supporting the environment by learning how to grow and nurture plants in the garden and discovering all about the food cycle.

-• Helping children to learn about water conservation, energy efficiency and waste reduction through play-based activities and adult interactions.
+• Helping children to learn about water conservation and waste reduction through play-based activities and adult interactions.

 • Learning about plants they see in the local area.